 Customers want agents who truly understand their issues on a human level, they want empathy.
 However, empathetic customer service doesn’t always translate to long, warm-hearted conversations.
 Often, customers want quick and simple resolutions; in such cases, the empathetic behavior would be to provide fast support and respect their time.

-In this blog, we explore three ways you can give your customers the fast customer support they crave, even as you scale up your business.
+In this blog, we explore four ways you can give your customers the fast customer support they crave, even as you scale up your business.

 Self-service isn’t just a great method to make your customer support faster and more efficient, it’s also what your customers want.
 According to Harvard Business Review, across industries, 81 percent of customers first attempt to take care of matters themselves before reaching out to a live customer service representative.
 1